swiftraccoon/sdrtrunk-rdio-api/CONTRIBUTING.md

 - Release notes
 - GitHub contributors page

-Thank you for contributing to RdioCallsAPI!
+Thank you for contributing to sdrtrunk-rdio-api!
 Your efforts help make this project better for everyone.

 ## Questions?